 On September 14, 2019, Ottawa officially entered the Big Boys Club of Canadian cities that have subways or light rail transit.
 If not for numerous delays and missed milestones, Ottawa would have gotten its new O-Train Confederation Line two years earlier as the country celebrated its 150th anniversary.
 But 2019 is nonetheless memorable for Ottawa as the city's population finally reached 1 million in June.
 If you have been following my blog for a while, you probably know that I like everything related to subways and trains in general.
 So this year's opening of the O-Train Confederation Line in my home city Ottawa was a perfect gift for me.
-Are you ready to take a virtual ride in the new train?
+Are you ready to take a virtual ride on the new train?

 Alright, if you're reading this, the answer was likely "Yes".
 But before we take a virtual ride, I'd like to offer you a quick glimpse into the history of Ottawa's rapid transit.